-Indulgent groceries for dinners in; your smart phone for Instagraming the interiors; a bottle of champagne to sink in one of the tubs.
+Your smart phone for Instagramming the interiors and a bottle of champagne to sink in one of the tubs.
 If you’re bedding down in Three, bring thick socks to pad across the polished concrete floor in.

 This hotel is for adults only – leave the little Smiths at home.